Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Experiments

-\textbf{Datasets.} In this work, we evaluate the performance of {\em GoeCTP} on three key tensor property prediction tasks: the second-order dielectric tensor, the third-order piezoelectric tensor, and the fourth-order elastic tensor, respectively.
+In this work, we evaluate the performance of {\em GoeCTP} on three key tensor property prediction tasks: the second-order dielectric tensor, the third-order piezoelectric tensor, and the fourth-order elastic tensor, respectively.
+The datasets for dielectric tensor and piezoelectric tensor prediction are derived from the data curated by \citet{yanspace}, which originates from the JARVIS-DFT database.
+Since nearly half of the crystal samples in the piezoelectric dataset have piezoelectric tensor labels that are entirely zero, training {\em GoeCTP} directly on this dataset can lead to severe overfitting.
+Therefore, we filtered out all crystal samples with zero-valued piezoelectric tensor labels from piezoelectric dataset.
+For the elastic tensor prediction task, the dataset is also obtained from the JARVIS-DFT database and is publicly accessible as \texttt{dft\_3d} through the \texttt{jarvis-tools} package \footnote{\url{https://pages.nist.gov/jarvis/databases/}}.
+The statistical details of the datasets are presented in Table \ref{Dataset_statistics}.
 Further details of the dataset and experimental setup can be found in Appendix \ref{Experimental_details}.